What is Food Newcastle?

 In Newcastle, like elsewhere, the challenges in the food system are many: rising obesity, food poverty, health inequalities, the impact of food production and distribution on climate change; and economic challenges for local food businesses.
-Addressing these challenges will require.
+Addressing these challenges will require:

-- New creative partnerships across organisational boundaries.
+- Creating new and strengthening existing creative partnerships across organisational boundaries